amiyasahu/q2a-delete-hidden-posts/README.md

 ## Features

-- ability to delete all the hidden posts from q2a database having dependencies
+- Ability to delete all the hidden posts from Question2Answer database having dependencies
-- when a question is deleted all its answers , comments gets deleted
+- When a question is deleted all its Answers, Comments gets deleted
-- when a answer is deleted all its comments and related questions gets deleted
+- When a answer is deleted all its Comments and Related Questions gets deleted
-- buttons are displayed *after* a question's or answer's or comemnt's response buttons - which helps to delete the post right away
+- Buttons are displayed *after* a Question's or Answer's or Comemnt's response buttons - which helps to delete the post with one click
-- every options can be configured from admin panel

 ## Version History